filelize/filelize-java/README.md

 ## Lets get started

 Initialize a Filelizer with your preferred location of your files.
-(For subfolders you can add them directly on your domain object)
+(For subdirectories you can add them directly on your domain object)

 ````java
 Filelizer filelizer = new Filelizer("src/test/resources/");